prozacchiwawa/reactos-vs-win-stdole/README.md

-This is a comparison of the reatos stdole*.tlb vs the ones in windows 10.
+This is a comparison of the reactos stdole*.tlb vs the ones in windows 10.

 Look in stdole2.diff and stdole32.diff to see the differences.